Search

 – The mother and father who share not only their home and safety, but love with a young woman who is not their own.

 – The young men who choose to become a part of the mechanism of evil.
 The one who embraces the power and reaps its rewards.
-And another who chooses to be of assistance when his spirit can’t take another minute of the evil he sees.
+And another who chooses good, when his spirit can’t take another minute of the evil he has aligned with.

 These characters all come together to knit this story of evil, love, suspense and ultimately of beauty.
 How beauty?
 Well, it’s the beauty of the gospel shown in the midst of the ugliness of our world.
 It’s what Jesus spoke of….